gtk-rs/gir/README.md

 ### The FFI mode TOML config

-In FFI (`-m sys`) mode, Gir generates as much as it can.
+In FFI (`-m sys`) mode, `gir` generates as much as it can.
 So in this mode, the TOML file is mostly used to ignore some objects.
 To do so, you need to add its fullname to an `ignore` array.
 Example:

 ```toml
 ignore = ["Gtk.Widget", "Gtk.Window"]